Join our website focus group

 Try and tell someone if you are not happy.
 You have a right to be listened to and you should tell your social worker or talk to someone else who you trust - like a teacher, independent visitor or member of your family.

-You can also contact the Children's Rights Team to talk about whether you want to make a complaint and whether you want an advocate to support you with that.
-The Children's Rights team can also explain how an advocate can help you.
+You can also contact the Children's and Education (SEND) Customer Relations Team to talk about whether you want to make a complaint and whether you want an advocate to support you with that.